WATER ISSUES

 In short, we did.
 We all did.
 Several times.
 Over several months.

 We have also asked the City for the Utility Agreements covering Meta and all of Rowan’s datacenters, including Moriah.
-They have not responded yet.
-Rowan has a new agreement for only & up to 4,000 gallons daily for administrative use, but this does not align with the water needed for a closed-loop system.
+They have only responded to Moriah so far.

 Who hides public records that could support what they are asking the public to believe?
 Does that make sense to you?
 It sure doesn’t make sense to me, neighbor.